I welcome the Minister for Communications, Climate Action and Environment, Deputy Bruton. There is no time limit on his contribution.

 The Senator is already one minute over time.

-We were leaders in 2015 when we included in the legislation in question a provision to the effect that Ministers would be answerable to the people regarding the reduction of climate change gasses.
+We were leaders in 2015 when we included in the legislation in question a provision to the effect that Ministers would be answerable to the people for the reduction of climate change gasses.
 Ministers were supposed to make statements to the Houses, engage in debate and be answerable for delivery in this area by their Departments.
-This was supposed to be done on the basis of a whole-of-Government approach.
+This was supposed to be done on the basis of a whole-of-government approach.
 In that context, prior to Christmas, Ministers queued up to make five-minute contributions in this House before making the 30-second dash back out the door.
 At the end of that debate, a mere five minutes were allocated for a response.
-That is neither accountability nor a whole-of-Government approach, it is a failure on the part of the Government to take climate change seriously.
+That is neither accountability nor a whole-of-government approach, it is a failure on the part of the Government to take climate change seriously.

 The Minister referred to the Pacific Islands in-----

-Could the Senator confirm to whom he is referring?
+Will the Senator confirm to whom he is referring?